All Soul's Weekend: All Soul's Procession

 All Soul’s Weekend culminates with its largest event, a parade called the All Soul’s Procession.
 According to MMOS, “The All Souls Procession is perhaps one of the most important, inclusive and authentic public ceremonies in North America today.”
 Participants often dress up, wear masks, paint their faces, create intricate artistic installations, and tow altars, also engaging in numerous other forms of expression in remembrance of the deceased.
 The deceased may include family, friends, pets, endangered species, fallen heroes, victims of war, or any other group that an individual feels deserving of remembrance.
 The procession is a forum for the community to engage in open authentic expression of grief, loss, joy, and celebration.
-The procession is led by a large steel container called The Urn in which procession attendees are invited to place prayers, photographs, and other remembrances of lost loved ones.
+The procession is led by a large steel sculpture called The Urn in which procession attendees are invited to place prayers, photographs, and other remembrances of lost loved ones.
 At the end of the procession, The Urn is set on fire.
-Burning of The Urn serves the purpose of uniting individual remembrances into a one cathartic communal expression of both grief and celebration honoring lost loved ones.
+Burning of The Urn serves the purpose of uniting individual remembrances into one cathartic communal expression of both grief and celebration honoring lost loved ones.

 Attendance and Sponsorship

 Attendance to, and participation in, All Soul’s Weekend is free to the public.
 The event itself includes no sponsor advertising.
-MMOS is a non-profit organization funded exclusively by donations.
+MMOS is a non-profit organization funded exclusively by donations and Art Grants.
 All Soul’s Weekend costs approximately one dollar per attendee.
 The total cost for the 2014 procession was $109,850.
 MMOS expresses pride in the community based nature of All Soul’s Weekend and does not intend to seek corporate sponsorship as, “that funding is likely to come with requirements and obligations we are reluctant to take on”.
 Of all participants in the Procession, an average of 3,000 donate while 97,000 do not.
 Tax deductible donations from individuals and groups, including businesses and private organizations, may be made to MMOS in support of All Soul’s Weekend.